dcomtois/summarytools/README.md

 ## 3.1 Special Case of descr() with stby()

-When used to produce split-group statistics for a single variable, `descr()` creates a single table instead of a series of one-column tables.
+When used to produce split-group statistics for a single variable, `descr()` assembles everything into a single table instead of displaying a series of one-column tables.

 ``` r
 with(tobacco, stby(data = BMI, INDICES = age.gr,